NHL Training Camp Buzz: Matthews leaves Maple Leafs practice

 "I was probably too excited," Dahlin said of getting injured.
 "But that stuff happens sometimes, and you've just got to deal with it and work hard to get back.
 And that's what I've done, so I'm very happy to be back on the ice."

 Dahlin, who had skated on his own for a few days before joining the team, was a full participant at practice.
-He took rushes alongside Henri Jokiharju and was in his usual spot on the blue line during power play drills.
+He took rushes alongside defenseman Henri Jokiharju and was in his usual spot on the blue line during power play drills.

-"You haven't practiced with the team for a while and you kind of have been on the outside looking in, it's not so much fun," he said.
+"You haven't practiced with the team for a while and you kind of have been on the outside looking in, it's not so much fun," Dahlin said.
 "I was excited today again.
 Today was a good practice.
 I had to work, so it was great.
 I had a good one."

 Coach Lindy Ruff said after the Sabres' preseason win against the Columbus Blue Jackets on Monday that Dahlin is "real close to playing."
 A return date, though, has yet to be confirmed.

-"He had real good day [Monday].
+"He had a real good day [Monday].
 Hopefully it was a great day today and we'll progress him back," Ruff said Tuesday.
 "There's not a real big difference between noncontact (and contact) mode.
 But it looked like he got through today fine."

 The 24-year-old likes what he's seen so far from his teammates under Ruff, who was hired as coach April 22.

 "I absolutely love it," Dahlin said.
 "You can really see how hard the guys work.
 We have something really good going on. … Just got to build from doing the right things every single day and work really, really hard.
-That's what we're doing right now, and I think it's going to help us throughout the season, too." -- Heather Engel
+That's what we're doing right now, and I think it's going to help us throughout the season too." -- Heather Engel

 Minnesota Wild